Hinata-github/Hinata-github/README.md

 ###

-<p align="left">My name is Khairatul and I'm a frond end developer, from Indonesia</p>
+<p align="left">My name is Khairatul and I'm a frond end developer, from Indonesia Jakarta</p>

 ###